Bases of Precompact Coordinate Balls

 \(B, B' \in \mathcal{B}\), the intersection \(B \cap B'\) has at most

-path-connectedness.
-The bound on the number of components is itself a
+local path-connectedness.
+The bound on the number of components is

-consequence of second-countability, exactly as for the components of \(M\)
+itself a consequence of second-countability, exactly as for the

-set.
-As a countable union of finite or countable selections indexed by the
+union of finite or countable selections indexed by the countable set

-Because the fundamental groups based at any two points of the same component
+The fundamental groups based at any two points of the same component of

-of \(M\) are isomorphic — an isomorphism furnished by conjugation along
+\(M\) are isomorphic, by an isomorphism furnished by conjugation along

 a connecting path, as established when the